junwatu/color-detection-openai/blogs/README.md

 ![app screenshot](images/app-screenshot.png)

-The UI consists of two main user interfaces: **image capture** and **color palettes**.
-In this project, we use React.js for better component management.
+The UI consists of two primary user interfaces: **image capture** and **color palettes**.
+React.js is utilized in this project for improved component management.

 ### Image Capture

-The image capture user interface is simply a HTML5 video view.
-The full source code for the image capture user interface is in the `WebcamContainer.jsx` file.

-This is the snippet code that show the main HTML tags used:
+The image capture user interface is simply an HTML5 video view.
+This is the snippet code that shows the main HTML tags used:

 ```jsx
 // WebcamContainer.js